APL Rule Book 2026 | Australian Powerlifting League

 • The soft-suit cannot have any added patches or padding, or any reinforcement or bracing in the seams or otherwise.

 • The soft-suit may bear the logos or emblems of the lifter's nation, national association, sponsor, or club.
 Language, images or otherwise deemed offensive or liable to bring the sport or APL and its affiliates into disrepute is not allowed.
+No part of the soft-suit can bear the logo, emblem, name or image of any powerlifting organisation/federation except for the APL and its affiliated countries.

 Item 3.2 Lifting Suit (Equipped)